joloveridge/handlebars-template/README.md

 - concat
 - sourcemaps

-Running gulp will compile everything from src (sass, js, images, fonts and handlebar templates/partials) into /dist.
+Running gulp will compile everything from /src (sass, js, images, fonts and handlebar templates/partials) into /dist.